 UPS is one of the biggest logistics and delivery companies in the world.
-They have just rolled out a pilot program with Stratasys, one of the big players in the 3D printers industry.
-UPS is currently setting Stratasys uPrint SE desktop machines at six of their branches around the United States.
-They will allow customers to bring designs into these stores and print out objects in the same way you would go into a printing shop to make photocopies.
+In 2014, they rolled out a pilot program with Stratasys, one of the big players in the 3D printer industry.
+UPS has set up Stratasys uPrint SE desktop machines at six of their branches around the United States.
+This allowed customers to bring designs into these stores and print out objects in the same way you would go into a printing shop to make photocopies.

 Think of the convenience this offers.
 You no longer have to wait to send a spare part across the other side of the country.
-Just print it!
+Just print it using your computer, over your wireless internet connection.
 You can literally print anything from a hose in a washing machine to a bolt holding something together, or even spare parts for cars.

-Most of these objects are made from plastic but what about metal?
+Most of these objects are made from plastic but what about metals?

-NASA recently tested 3D printing technology with Aerojet Rocketdyne, a company that manufactures rocket and missile propulsion parts.
-They recently completed tests on sophisticated rocket injector assembly parts that are critical in space exploration.
+NASA previously tested 3D printing technology with Aerojet Rocketdyne, a company that manufactures rocket and missile propulsion parts.
+They completed tests on sophisticated rocket injector assembly parts that are critical in space exploration.
 These aeronautical parts are incredibly sophisticated and have to perform at high temperatures.
 They made these parts using highly specialised 3D printers that are able to print metal objects.
 Not only did these parts work without fault during testing in these high performance rockets, but the manufacturing results were incredibly impressive.
 They managed to make components for rockets that would normally take over a year to make, in less than four months.
-The also managed to cut costs by 70 percent, compared to a traditional manufacturing process.
+They also managed to cut costs by 70%, compared to a traditional manufacturing process.

-NASA is also exploring 3D printing for food.
-NASA’s Advanced Food Technology program is currently testing methods to use printers in places like the space station, where astronauts can literally print what they want to eat.
+NASA also explored 3D printing for food.
+NASA’s Advanced Food Technology program tested methods to use printers in places like the space station, where astronauts can literally print what they want to eat.
 This can have a significant impact on logistics and storage, especially in a spacecraft where space is limited.